-- Charles Handy, a British analyst/writer - Nine paradoxes formulated during the 70s/80s yet surprisingly to the point today
+- Charles Handy, a British analyst/writer - Nine paradoxes formulated during the 1970s/1980s yet still surprisingly to the point today (some of them more so)

-1. Intelligence - is supposed to be the new form of property, yet it's impossible to manage like one

-- 2. Work no one agrees to work for free or little pay, yet many people have got no work and much work is left undone - 3.
+- 1. Intelligence is supposed to be the new form of property, yet it's impossible to manage like one - 2.
+Work no one agrees to work for free or little pay, yet many people have got no work and much work is left undone - 3.
 Productivity organizations do the same work with less people, the rest of the people do nothing.
 The organization is effective, the society is not.
 The experts can also be too expensive for organizations! - 4.
 Time effective work takes less time (also due the technology used), yet people have in fact less free time than before.
 An explanation is the competition for jobs, so people agree to work for longer shifts

-5. Riches - traditionally, economy is spurred by people buying and selling actively.
+- 5. Riches traditionally, economy is spurred by people buying and selling actively.
 Yet, the number of those people who have enough resources is decreasing.
-Also, there is a lot of important things that cannot be bought or sold

-- 6. Organizations they face a number of conflicting demands (e.g. have to be both global and local at the same time. - 7.
+Also, there is a lot of important things that cannot be bought or sold - 6.
+Organizations they face a number of conflicting demands (e.g. have to be both global and local at the same time. - 7.
 Age the rapidly moving society is led by the elder generation with little transfer of knowledge.
 Also, the active working age as well as gender roles are changing - 8.
 Individual the conflict between individual initiative and 'team play' - 9.
 Justice capitalism seems to foster injustice; society rewards those who gain the most for themselves (especially evident in the US)